 Aside from snapping pictures of the beautiful scenery, you can also explore the nature trails, enjoy a nice picnic, or go down to the beach and surf, swim, relax, boogie board, play, and fish.
 Whether you love cultural history or not, don't leave without checking out the one-of-a-kind Visitor's Center, which was originally a Spanish Colonial cottage.

 Towing an extra vehicle isn't necessary when visiting San Clemente State Beach, especially if you are only staying for a night or two, because the park isn't all that big.
-But if you plan on staying for several nights an extra vehicle may be useful so that you can easily get in and out of the park.
-Many visitors choose to explore the park on foot or on bike, but you should keep in mind that bikes are not allowed in all parts of the park.
+But if you plan on staying for several nights, an extra vehicle may be useful so that you can easily get in and out of the park.
+Many visitors choose to explore the park on foot or by bike, but you should keep in mind that bikes are not allowed in all parts of the park.
 For example, the nature trail above the RV campground does not allow bikes.

 Each site features a shade ramada, picnic table, and fire ring.
-Restrooms and showers are available at two different locations within the campground and a dumping station is nearby.
+Restrooms and pay showers are available at two different locations within the campground and a dumping station is nearby.
 There is lots to explore at San Clemente State Beach, and luckily it is all pretty close to the RV campground.
 A nature trail is located directly above the campground and the shorter Butterfly Trail is located beside it.
 Of course, the beach is just a short walk away as well.
 Your pet is welcome to stay with you at the campground, although dogs are not allowed on the beach or the trails and should be kept in a tent or vehicle during the night.
 Feel free to also bring along your radios, TVs, and generators, which are permitted to be used at the campground between 10 AM and 8 PM.

 You may be lucky enough to get a campsite without reservations, but no sites are specifically first-come, first-served, so make reservations if you want to be guaranteed a spot.

 The Butterfly Trail is open year-round but is especially alluring in the winter during the Monarch migration.
 Monarchs migrate each year to get out of the cold and what could be better than this sunny warm coast of California?
 The Butterfly Trail is a short loop that starts above the RV campground and continues down towards the other end.
-The trail is handicap accessible and also suitable for bikes, making it a must for all visitors.
+The trail is ADA-accessible and also suitable for bikes, making it a must for all visitors.